kitzeslab/audiomoth-performance/README.md

 https://github.com/kitzeslab/audiomoth-performance.
 DOI: <>
 ```

-A short summary of the findings in the report is given below, and is also available as a [PDF] (https://github.com/kitzeslab/audiomoth-performance/edit/main/summary.pdf).
-Here is the [full report](https://github.com/kitzeslab/audiomoth-performance/edit/main/report.md).
+A short summary of the findings in the report is given below, and is also available as a [PDF](https://github.com/kitzeslab/audiomoth-performance/blob/main/report.pdf).
+Here is the [full report](https://github.com/kitzeslab/audiomoth-performance/blob/main/report.md).

 # Summary